 The Summer School will take place from the 4th to the 14th of September, 2019, according to the following program:

-The School will involve five tutors from five major European architecture schools, who will lead parallel workshops and work with small teams of students to address the problem and contribute to unlock the project from different standpoints.
+The School will involve six tutors from four major European architecture schools, who will lead parallel workshops and work with small teams of students to address the problem and contribute to unlock the project from different standpoints.

 Funding is provided by the Politecnico di Torino